 The graph demonstrates the relationship between mesothelioma incidence rates and time since first exposure (i.e., the latency period).
 This helps explain why workers exposed in the 1950s and 1960s are just now filing claims and why, when incorporating exposures from the 1970s, claim reportings are expected to continue well into the next century.
 Epidemiological studies have demonstrated an increased risk of lung and other cancers among workers exposed to asbestos.
-For insulation workers with cumulative exposure of 250 fiberyears/ml, the risk of lung cancer is two to seven times the normal risk.
-Following a minimum latency period of 8 to 10 years from date of first exposure, the relative risk (i.e., the risk for an asbestos-exposed population versus an unexposed population) of developing lung cancer increases linearly until 35 to 40 years past first exposure and then begins to decrease [14].
+For insulation workers with cumulative exposure of 250 fiberycars/ml, the risk of lung cancer is two to seven times the normal risk.
+Following a minimum latency period of 8 to 10 years, the relative risk (i.e., the risk for an asbestos-exposed population versus an unexposed population) of developing lung cancer increases linearly until 35 to 40 years past first exposure and then begins to decrease [27].

 Another asbestos-related disease is asbestosis.
 Asbestosis is a fibrotic or scarring process within the lung tissue, potentially causing an inflammatory response and fluid collection resulting in various levels of disability from respiratory problems.
 Severe cases of asbestosis are generally associated with heavy occupational exposure such as that of insulators or shipyard workers.
-While it is generally acknowledged that the relative incidence of asbestosis has declined in recent years, we are not aware of any evidence showing a similar decrease in asbestosis claim filings.
+The relative incidence of asbestosis has declined in recent years although we are not aware of any evidence showing a similar decrease in asbestosis claim filings.

 The mildest of the asbestos related diseases is pleural plaques.
 Pleural plaques is a benign condition of the lungs which is generally not debilitating.
 However, pleural plaques is associated with asbestos exposure and claims are being filed by individuals with this condition.
-Some jurisdictions do not recognize pleural plaques alone as a compensable injury.

-Plaintiffs with mesothelioma generally receive the highest indemnity payments, averaging well over five hundred thousand dollars (though some individual awards total several million dollars).
+Plaintiffs with mesothelioma generally receive the highest indemnity payments, averaging several hundred thousand dollars (though some individual awards total several million dollars).
 While certain lung cancer plaintiffs without contributing factors such as smoking receive average indemnity payments comparable to mesothelioma, the overall average indemnity for lung cancer plaintiffs is approximately 50% of the average mesothelioma payment.
-Non-fatal asbestosis plaintiffs receive payments averaging approximately 10% to 15% of mesothelioma payments [10].
+Non-fatal asbestosis plaintiffs receive payments averaging approximately 10% to 15% of mesothelioma payments[28].

-4. PROJECTION CONSIDERATIONS
+4. Projection Considerations

 One thing is clear with regard to projecting ultimate asbestos liabilities: traditional loss development techniques which rely on historical accident year loss development to derive development factors cannot be used.
-Traditional methodology is inappropriate for asbestos loss development because: 1) historical asbestos loss development is not representative of expected future development; 2) asbestos loss development is not a function of the age of the accident or policy year; 3) diseases caused by asbestos are latent for long periods of time; and 4) asbestos claims are allocated over many years based on the courts' decisions on occurrence of injury.
+Traditional methodology is inappropriate for asbestos loss development because: 1) historical asbestos loss development is not representative of expected future development, 2) asbestos loss development is not a function of the age of the accident or policy year, 3) diseases caused by asbestos are latent for long periods of time, and 4) asbestos claims are allocated over many years based on the courts' decisions on occurrence of injury.